krisztianloki/ess_plcfactory/template_factory/README.md

 ## Data Layout

-All the variables in each direction are assembled into a WORD (16-bit integer) array on the PLC side (the command and parameter blocks are concatenated to form one array).
+All the variables in each direction are assembled into a WORD (16-bit integer) array on the PLC side (the command, parameter, and general inputs blocks are concatenated to form one array).
 The array is filled from top to bottom, meaning that the earlier a variable shows up in the interface definition, the lower its array index will be.

 Digital types are packed into WORDs so no space is wasted.
 The earlier the digital variable shows up, the lower its significance will be in the resulting WORD (ie. the first digital is mapped to 2⁰, the second to 2¹, and so on).
 If for whatever reason you need to have more control over the mapping to individual bits, spare digitals can be introduced.